padmakarPi/ibis-poc-demo/README.md

 ### Error Handling

-- For Error Handling we have implemented error.tsx for global error handling.
+- For Error Handling we have implemented error.tsx for global error handling.(src\app\error.tsx)

 ### Husky